 Cabins of ocean ships are slightly more spacious compared to their riverboat counterparts.
 Most of the rooms would have windows, but there is also a good chunk of them being inside cabins and thus do not offer any view.
-So, if you do not like closed rooms, you will have to book early for your cabin of choice, and of course, be willing to pay the premium.
+If you feel claustrophpbic with view-less rooms, you will have to book early for your cabin of choice, and of course, be willing to pay the premium.

 Riverboats are smaller, with passenger count in the low hundreds.
 We were only around 190 passengers in the last river cruise we took at the Danube.
 As such, riverboats typically would only have one main restaurant, a couple of smaller dining venues, a small spa or gym, or a business center (if any).
 As the passenger count is much lower, you do not have to “fight” for space in the dining places and other common areas.
 The atmosphere is also quite social, and you can quickly make new friends.

 Cabins or staterooms of riverboats are slightly smaller.
 But they are comfortably laid out to allow you to relax and enjoy your private time after a full day of excursion.
 The bonus is most (if not all) staterooms have windows and outside views, even those on the lowest decks.